nfqsolutions/nfq/README.md

-# Python project template for NFQ Solutions
+# Base Python package for NFQ Solutions

-TBD
+This is the Python base package and project template